SZR-DEV

 • Media

-• the maximum amount of energy will be transmitted from the transmitter to the antenna and from the antenna to the receiver,
+• Maximum energy transfer from the transmitter to the antenna and from the antenna to the receiver

-From 2020 to the present day, we have matched dozens of antennas of different types.
-We work a lot with PCB-trace antennas in the 2.4 GHz range, due to their low cost, fairly small size and good performance.
-The typical range of a stable radio connection in our products in the 2.4 GHz range and a transmit power of 0 dBm is 50 meters, without obstacles.
+Since 2020, we’ve matched dozens of antennas of various types.
+We frequently work with PCB-trace antennas in the 2.4 GHz band, as they offer low cost, compact size, and good performance.
+In our products, a typical stable radio range at 2.4 GHz with a transmit power of 0 dBm is around 50 meters in open, unobstructed conditions.

-• your measuring equipment is calibrated at the point of connection to the board.
+• Ensure measurement equipment is calibrated at the PCB connection point.

-We usually use the so-called π-network.
-This approach allows us to match almost any antenna using one, two, or three components (capacitors or inductors).
+We typically use a π-network matching circuit, which allows us to match almost any antenna using one, two, or three components (capacitors and/or inductors).

-Matching is done by selecting/changing components of the matching network and then measuring the system's performance.
-Measurements are made using a spectrum analyzer with a built-in tracking generator and specialized software.
+Matching is performed by selecting and adjusting the components of the matching network, followed by measuring the system’s performance.
+Measurements are carried out using a spectrum analyzer with a built-in tracking generator and specialized software.

 Unterstützt von